ucsd-cse12-sp23/ucsd-cse12-sp23.github.io/syllabus.md

 extension to submit the PA.
 You do not have to ask to use your slip day.
 Just submit your assignment after the deadline (but before 24 hours after the deadline) to automatically use your slip day.
 There is no penalty for using this free slip day.

+It's the student's responsibilty to check that the autograder worked and that all files have been properly uploaded (by checking the Code tab).
+We only accept PAs through Gradescope before the slip-day deadline.
+We will not accept any files through email or Piazza.

 <a id="p:open-closed"></a>
 <h3>Collaboration</h3>